emporous/community/docs/design.md

 # having an immutable record that can be used during evaluation and runtime.

 # New
-emporous-client create aggregate /path/to/config --freeze
+emporous create aggregate /path/to/config --freeze

 # Existing
-emporous-client create deployment-record registry.example.com/test:1.0 ...
+emporous create deployment-record registry.example.com/test:1.0 ...
 {
   "schemaVersion": 2,